MSM, short for methylsulfonylmethane, is a naturally occurring chemical found in animals and plants.

 What is MSM?

-MSM is a potent anti-inflammatory, commonly used to treat a range of painful joint and tendon conditions including osteoarthritis, rheumatoid arthritis, tendonitis and also tenosynovitis.
+MSM is commonly used to treat a range of painful joint and tendon conditions including osteoarthritis, rheumatoid arthritis, tendonitis and also tenosynovitis.

 While there are a few food sources that contain some MSM, the quantity is limited, which is why MSM is most frequently taken in supplement form.